Arthur-Philip-Dent/rtl88x2bu/README.md

 # setting up development env and make sure to have all we need to compile modules
-echo -e "Setting up development env ...\nchecking all tools...\n" sudo apt-get -y install build-essential bc git wget libssl-dev bison flex dkms libncurses5-dev raspberrypi-kernel-headers ipferf3
+echo -e "Setting up development env ...\nchecking all tools...\n" sudo apt-get -y install build-essential bc git wget libssl-dev bison flex dkms libncurses-dev raspberrypi-kernel-headers iperf

 # throw away old stuff and get the code for the rtl8812bu kernel module
 if [ -d ~/rtl8812bu-build ]